rizkysitohang3/rent_cd/README.md

 Function and URL Spesification :
 > assume the user can show all product or specified product, then app function for borrow takes the product id

-> assume the user can show all transaction, then app function for return takes the transaction id instead of product and user id
+> assume the user can show all transaction, then app function for return a rent transaction by rent transaction id

->assume the user can only rent one item
+> assume the user can only rent one item per time

->assume there is no authentication on the application
+> assume there is no authentication on the application

 - show all product  `GET /products`
 - show product with specified id  `GET /products/{id}`